-Nalil Khairiah is a student in the doctoral program in international relations at Padjadjaran University, Bandung, West Java, Indonesia.
-He is also a lecturer in the Government Administration Study Program, at the Faculty of Social and Political Sciences, University of Muhammadiyah North Sumatra.
+Nalil Khairiah is a lecturer in the Public Administration Study Program at the Faculty of Social and Political Sciences, University of Muhammadiyah North Sumatra, and a student in the doctoral program in international relations at Padjadjaran University, Bandung, West Java, Indonesia.

-Arry Bainus is a professor in the field of Security Studies, at the Faculty of Social and Political Sciences, Padjadjaran University, Bandung, West Java, Indonesia.
-In addition to being an expert in the field of security studies, he is an expert in the field of Europe and the global order.
+Arry Bainus is a professor of Security Studies at the Faculty of Social and Political Sciences, Padjadjaran University, Bandung, West Java, Indonesia.
+He is also an expert in Europe and the